MxUI/MUI/README.md

 ## Contact

-Should you have any question please do not hesitate to contact the developers, a list can be found within the MxUI [about](https://mxui.github.io/about.html) page.
+Should you have any question please do not hesitate to contact the developers, a list can be found within the MxUI <a href="https://mxui.github.io/about.html" target="_blank">about</a> page.

 ## Examples